One tasty bite of rattlesnake deeply impacted my life.

-He made Science fun.
-It was a challenge considering his pre-teen students were more concerned if they could afford HASH jeans or if they would be asked to slow dance during the first Helena Junior High School dance.
+It was a challenge considering his students were more concerned if they could afford HASH jeans or if they would be asked to slow dance during the first school dance.

-On a September Saturday, he foraged into the Montana wilderness with a friend, a snake pole, and a cage and came back with our new classroom pet.
-A rattlesnake.
-The snake lived in the corner of the room where he was constantly watched by kids who absorbed his identity.
+The snake lived in the corner of the room and was constantly watched by kids who absorbed his identity.

-We were cool because we had the only teacher with a rattlesnake in his classroom.
+We were cool because we were the only homeroom with a rattlesnake in their classroom.
+They call that street cred now, but it was more like hallway cred in the 70’s.

 Snake was fed various creatures, but usually not during class time.

-If you grew up in Montana you watched for rattlesnakes, the original settlers.
-You observed the sunny rocks while hiking and listened for the rattle noise in the bushes.
-In the olden days, we were told to cut an X over an accidental bite to suck the blood and venom and spit it out.
-We were taught to identify snake head and pattern shapes to know friend or foe.
+If you grew up in Montana you were taught to watch for rattlesnakes, the original settlers.
+You observed the sunny rocks while hiking and listened for the rattle in the bushes.
+In the olden days, we were told to cut an X over an accidental bite, suck out the blood and venom, and spit it out.
+We were taught to identify snake head shape and body pattern to discern friend from foe.

 Mr. Jewell taught us the foe could also be a friend.

 After a year of being the cool kids with the rattlesnake in their homeroom, we took one step further into the adventure.

 We ate our pet rattlesnake.

-This sounds like a scene from Lord of the Flies, but there wasn’t anything ritualistic or sadistic about it.
-Mr. Jewell cooked it at home and brought in a snake-shaped aluminum foil package to the classroom.
+Although this sounds like a macabre scene from Lord of the Flies, there wasn’t anything ritualistic or sadistic about it.
+Mr. Jewell cooked it at home and brought in a snake-shaped aluminum foil package to the classroom the next morning.

-Then the coolest teacher in the world presented a challenge we couldn’t resist.
-It was our chance to do something unusual.
-It was our chance to push ourselves to do something we were afraid of.
+Then the coolest-teacher-in-the-world presented a challenge we couldn’t resist.
+A chance to do something unusual.
+A chance to face what we feared.

-He encouraged us, “You can brag about this the rest of your life.”
+He promised us, “You can brag about this the rest of your life.”

 I listened to his urging and like the majority of my classmates, timidly took a bite.

 In college, when much bragging was done inside and outside of classrooms, I casually mentioned, “Well, I’ve eaten rattlesnake.”